 + Delete columns containing missing values:

-In this example we are going to replace the missing values
+In this example we are going to replace the missing values of column `one` using the method interpolation `linear` by default.

 Fig 1.
 Print of data Before and after Interpolation.
 Interpolation function generates data following a pattern inside the range of known data.